Bayport, New York: Aerodrome

 Bayport is home to one of only a few remaining aerodromes on Long Island.
 The Bayport Aerodrome Society is a non-profit organization that was formed in 1972.
 Its membership is composed of aviation professionals and those interested in preserving aviation history.
 By offering tours of the Aerodrome and living museum, its members share their passion for aviation with the community.

 In fiction

-This fictional town of Bayport in The Hardy Boys series of books and television show is loosely based on Bayport, New York.
+The fictional town of Bayport in The Hardy Boys series of books and television show is loosely based on Bayport, New York.